 - Visiting Fellowships: the exchange of ideas across disciplines was crucial to the development of Enlightenment ideals.
 Equally, the exchange of ideas between different nationalities was instrumental in developing Enlightenment theories of government, economics, scientific, and social organisations.
 We propose to create a Visiting Fellowship fund that will allow scholars world-wide the opportunity to contribute to the work of the Voltaire Lab, strengthening the reach and impact of its scholarship.
 The fund would be flexible, allowing scholars to take advantage of shorter or longer stays.
 This would enable scholars the widest possible access to the Voltaire Lab, creating an unmatched research network.

 We are now looking to bring together a visionary group of supporters and advocates who share our belief in the importance of intellectual curiosity and rational enquiry, to help us launch the Voltaire Lab at the Voltaire Foundation for Enlightenment Studies.
-By nature interdisciplinary and cross-cultural, the Voltaire Lab will create a digital home for 18C scholars worldwide.
+By nature interdisciplinary and cross-cultural, the Voltaire Lab will create a digital home for 18th-century scholars worldwide.